ruzgarimren/QRCodeGenerator/README.md

-# QRCodeGenerator
-QR Code Generator: A simple web app to generate QR codes from text or URLs.
-Built using HTML, CSS, and JavaScript.
-Enter text, click a button, and get a QR code image instantly.

 # QR Code Generator
 This is a basic web application that allows users to generate QR codes from text or URLs.
 It's a user-friendly tool that creates QR code images for quick sharing and scanning.